LinusU/raptor-rpc/README.md

 Helper function to require the presence a parameter and optionally check it's type.
 Will send an `Invalid params` error (-32602) back to the client, and stop execution, if the parameter is not present.
+It also returns the value of the parameter.

  - `key`: Key to require, can be `Number` or `String`
  - `type`: If specified, also require the parameter to be of this type